 Modern versions are, as the name implies, "modernized" for commercial production, sometimes using blends of different miso's, refined sugars, additives and can be pasteurized or dehydrated for instant soup broth.
 The other definition of modern types can designate low salt miso or styles that use different kinds of legumes other than soybean, which are referred to as "new American miso's."

-Most people today are less attracted to eating soy-based products because soy contains some "anti-nutrients" such as phytoestrogens, goitrogens, phytates, trypsin inhibitors and soyatoxin.
+Most people today are less attracted to eating soy-based products because soy contains some "anti-nutrients" such as phytoestrogens, goitrogens, phytates, trypsin inhibitors and soy toxins.
 They are also one of the top genetically modified food crops and are usually heavily sprayed with pesticides and herbicides.

 If you are going to consume soy, it is much better to eat organic, non-GMO soy-based foods that are fermented as opposed to non-fermented.

-It is important to use miso in small doses, however, if you have high blood pressure, or related conditions, and see how it works with your unique body type.
+It is important to use miso in small doses, however, if you have high blood pressure or related conditions to see how it works with your unique body type.